The Charles B. Gentry building at sunset, as seen from the Student Union lawn in UConn Storrs.

-2021-22 Neag School of Education Annual Report
+Neag School of Education Annual Report, 2024-2025

-The Neag School of Education stands out as a major contributor to instructional and research excellence at the University of Connecticut, one of the nation’s leading public higher education institutions.
+The nationally ranked Neag School of Education stands out as a major contributor to instructional and research excellence at the University of Connecticut, one of the nation’s leading public higher education institutions.
 With academic departments dedicated to educational leadership, educational psychology, and curriculum and instruction, the Neag School also offers programs in such areas as school psychology; sport management; higher education and student affairs; counseling; and teacher and administrator preparation.

 A Message From the Dean